ParthDoshi97/Metagenomic_Data_analysis/README.md

-# Python and R script to perform Metagenomic data Analysis
+# R script to perform Metagenomic data Analysis

-This Repositery contion python jupitor notebook and R markdown showing Metagenomic data anaylsis done for one my projects
+This Repositery R Script to calulate Metagenomic data anaylsis done for one my client, The Script can be used to calulate Alpha & Beta Diversity and create Taxnomy pie charts from ASV and OTU data collected from 16sRna Sequences